stellar/sorobanathon/README.md

 For each qualified submission you create, you can earn a reward of 250 - 3000 XLM.
 It's a fun, low-lift way to tinker with Soroban while you help shape its development, and help grow the ecosystem as a whole.

-## Here's the kind of submissions we're looking for:
+## Here's the kind of submission we're looking for:

 -   Code examples (think [Solidity by Example](https://solidity-by-example.org/))
 -   Practical tutorials (such as this [DAO tutorial](https://docs.near.org/develop/relevant-contracts/dao))